jsilke/flight-delay-prediction/README.md

 |Find the top 10 the bussiest airports.
 Does the greatest number of flights mean that the majority of passengers went through a given airport?
 How much traffic do these 10 airports cover?|🔳|
 |Do bigger delays lead to bigger fuel consumption per passenger?|🔳|

+🔳 - To do.
+✅ - Core task 'complete' (at least a first pass).
+🧰 - Work in progress.

 Exploration task results can be found [here](Exploration/recommended_exploration.ipynb)